zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/configuration.md

 You can enable and configure NGINX App Protect WAF on the Custom Resources (VirtualServer, VirtualServerRoute) or on the Ingress-resource basis.

-To configure NGINX App Protect WAF on a VirtualServer resource, you would create a Policy Custom Resource referencing the APPolicy Custom Resource, and add this to the VirtualServer definition.
+To configure NGINX App Protect WAF on a VirtualServer resource, you would create a Policy Custom Resource referencing the `APPolicy` Custom Resource or `APPolicy` Bundle, and add this to the VirtualServer definition.
 See the documentation on the [NGINX App Protect WAF Policy]({{< relref "configuration/policy-resource.md#waf" >}}).

 To configure NGINX App Protect WAF on an Ingress resource, you would apply the [`app-protect` annotations]({{< relref "configuration/ingress-resources/advanced-configuration-with-annotations.md#app-protect" >}}) to each desired resource.